NeowayLabs/pyvaultone/README.md

 ## Example returns

-All of the functions that interact with the API endpoints previosly described in this document return an object with 2 (two) fields: `data` and `status`.
+All of the functions that interact with the API endpoints previously described in this document return an object with 2 (two) fields: `data` and `status`.
 The `data` field may be an array, an object or `null`, depending on the function called and the response received by the API.

 ### `authorize`